marciosenaf/marcio-DEVendas/README.md

 In real time

 - #### Framer-motion:
-Uma biblioteca de movimento pronta para produção para React.
-Utilize o poder por trás do Framer, a melhor ferramenta de prototipagem para equipes.
-Orgulhosamente de código aberto.
+A production-ready motion library for React.
+Harness the power behind Framer, the ultimate team prototyping tool.
+Proudly open source.

 - #### React-redux:
-Redux is an open source JaScript library for managing appli
+Redux is an open source JaScript library for managing application state.
-## Deployment to production
-cation state.
 It is most commonly used with libraries like React or Angular to create user interfaces.
 Similar in architecture to Facebook's Flux, it was created by Dan Abramov and Andrew Clark

 - #### React-toastify: